getporter/porter/docs/content/author-bundles.md

   url: "https://example.com"
 ```

+* `schemaVersion`: The version of the schema used by this document.
 * `name`: The name of the bundle
 * `description`: A description of the bundle
 * `version`: The version of the bundle, uses [semver](https://semver.org).
 A leading v prefix may optionally be used.